global-container-format/gcf-spec/README.md

 The general structure of the format is:

 * Header
+* 1..n Resource Descriptor
 * 1..n Resource

-The header is immediately followed by `Resource Count` resources.
+The header is immediately followed by `Resource Count` resource descriptors, then `Resource Count` resources.

-Within each resource and between any two consecutive resources, padding and reserved bytes must be set to `0`.
+Any padding and reserved bytes must be set to `0`.

 ![Container](images/container.svg)